splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-linux.rst

 To enable the Collector's zero-code instrumentation of back-end applications written in Java, Node.js, and .NET see :ref:`linux-backend-auto-discovery`.

-To use the Collector's automatic discovery of third-party applications in Linux environments see :ref:`linux-third-party`.
+To use the Collector's automatic discovery and configuration of third-party applications in Linux environments see :ref:`linux-third-party`.